 Walden Pond State Reservation‘s parking lots—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $15 per carload for others, in summer.
 Buy your parking pass from machines near the parking lots.
 Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.

 On any hot day in summer—especially weekends and holidays—this means the pond reaches full capacity and closes by mid-morning at the latest.
-You may have to wait for the afternoon before it re-opens.
+You may have to wait until mid- or late-afternoon before it re-opens.

 Replica of Thoreau's House